invertase/react-native-firebase/docs/modules/admob.md

 # AdMob

-The admob allows you to display adverts in your app, using your account from [AdMob by Google](https://www.google.co.uk/admob/).
+The admob module allows you to display adverts in your app, using your account from [AdMob by Google](https://www.google.co.uk/admob/).
 RNFirebase allows you to display Banners, Interstitials, NativeExpress Ads & Rewarded Videos.

 ## Initialize